2022 Newport City Council election

-2022 Elections to Newport City Council were held on 5 May 2022 along with elections to the other 21 local authorities in Wales, community council elections in Wales and 2022 United Kingdom local elections.
+The 2022 Newport City Council election was held on 5 May 2022 along with elections to the other 21 local authorities in Wales, community council elections in Wales and 2022 United Kingdom local elections.
 The previous full council election took place in May 2017, though there had also been a number of by-elections in the city in the intervening period.

 Background

 The Labour Party had controlled Newport since 2012 and the Liberal Democrats, Conservatives and independents were hoping to make some inroads at this election.

 Following an electoral boundary review, the overall number of electoral wards increased from 20 to 21, with the total number of councillors increasing by one, from 50 to 51.
 The former Rogerstone ward was split into three while the Tredegar Park and Marshfield ward were merged.
 The Langstone, Llanwern and Lliswerry wards were substantially reconfigured.